-In jurisdictions where the prevailing currency is subject to significant volatility, we seek to nominate an alternative functional currency in the contracts we enter into, typically either the

-Euro or U.S. Dollar, to seek to minimize the impact of any exchange rate fluctuations.
-In the year ended December 31, 2021 and in the year ended December 31, 2022, we had a negative impact on our balance sheet of €518.2 million and €467.5 million, respectively, as a result of foreign exchange rate translations to our reporting currency.
+In jurisdictions where the prevailing currency is subject to significant volatility, we seek to nominate an alternative functional currency in the contracts we enter into, typically either the Euro or U.S. Dollar, to seek to minimize the impact of any exchange rate fluctuations.
+In the year ended December 31, 2020 and in the year ended December 31, 2021, we had a negative impact on our balance sheet of ε 600.4 million and ε 518.2 million, respectively, as a result of foreign exchange rate translations to our reporting currency.

-9. Our inability to offset price concessions or additional costs from our customers could have an adverse effect on our profitability.
+- Our inability to offset price concessions or additional costs from our customers could have an adverse effect on our profitability.